do-i-know-it/YggdrAshill.Nuadha/Documentation/Signalization.md

 # Signalization

-This module defines how you send and receive data for I/O.
+Signalization defines how to send and receive data for I/O in an application.

 ## Dependencies